trinm1987/villagCoin/doc/README.md

-Dash Core 0.12.1
+VillageCoin Core 0.12.1
 =====================

-This is the official reference wallet for Dash digital currency and comprises the backbone of the Dash peer-to-peer network.
-You can [download Dash Core](https://www.dash.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for VillageCoin digital currency and comprises the backbone of the VillageCoin peer-to-peer network.
+You can [download VillageCoin Core](https://www.dash.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Dash on your native platform.
+The following are some helpful notes on how to run VillageCoin on your native platform.

 ### Unix